NoeliaCI/coffee-meows/README.md

 * As a returning user, I want the website to have a contact form, so I can contact the cafe if needed.

 ### Frequent User Goals
-* As a frequent user, I want the website to be responsive, so I can visit it from different devices.
+* As a frequent user, I want the website to be responsive, so I can visit it from different devices.yyyhhj

 ## Features